microsoft/language-server-protocol/specification.md

 	 * make an active decision about the active signature and shouldn't
 	 * rely on a default value.
 	 * In future version of the protocol this property might become
-	 * mandantory to better express this.
+	 * mandatory to better express this.
 	 */
 	activeSignature?: number;